Sir Keir Starmer: Key role for Wales in making Britain an energy superpower | ITV News

 Sir Keir Starmer said his hopes of making Britain an “energy superpower” will include a key role for Wales, ahead of a wind farm visit with the new First Minister.

-The Prime Minister and Eluned Morgan will travel to a site in West Wales on Tuesday as part of their first official visit together.
+The Prime Minister and Eluned Morgan will travel to a site in West Wales today as part of their first official visit together.

 The pair, who held talks on Monday in Cardiff, are expected to pledge to work closely on realising the benefits of a publicly-owned energy company.